World Student Christian Federation: History

-The Federation was founded was formed at a meeting of student leaders from ten North American and European countries in 1895 at Vadstena Castle in Sweden.
-Its first president was the American leader of the Young Men's Christian Association John R. Mott.
+The Federation was founded in 1895 at a meeting of Christian student leaders from ten North American and European countries at Vadstena Castle in Sweden.
+American missionary leader of The Student Volunteer Movement for Foreign Missions and the Young Men's Christian Association, John R. Mott, would serve as WSCF General Secretary from 1895-1920, before becoming chairperson of the WSCF from 1920-1928.
+Mott travelled widely, helping establish Student Christian Movements around the world to develop young leaders for the emerging national churches that were beginning to seek independence from foreign mission sending agencies.
+Many of these young leaders also took prominent roles in national independence struggles against colonialism.

-In 1910, the Cambridge Inter-Collegiate Christian Union split from the Student Christian Movement of Great Britain, due to disagreement with the SCM's move towards ecumenism and endorsement of new methods of biblical exegesis.
-In 1928, the latter founded the Universities and Colleges Christian Fellowship.
+In 1910, the Cambridge Inter-Collegiate Christian Union (CICCU) split from the Student Christian Movement of Great Britain, due to disagreement with the SCM's move towards ecumenism and endorsement of new methods of biblical exegesis.
+In 1928, CICCU influenced the founding of the Inter-Varsity Fellowship.

 The WSCF newsletter Federation News started in 1921 and is published twice a year.
 The WSCF journal Student World was begun in 1908 but has had a broken history of publication.

-In 1968, the Federation formed six regional committees which became largely autonomous in 1972: Africa, Asia-Pacific, Europe, Latin America and the Caribbean, Near East, North America.
+In 1968, the Federation formed six regional committees which became largely autonomous in 1972: Africa, Asia-Pacific, Europe, Latin America and the Caribbean, Middle East, and North America.

-The WSCF records for the early 20th century are held at Yale Divinity School Library.
+The global WSCF historical archives are held at Yale Divinity School Library, along with the archives of the Trustees of the World Student Christian Federation, Inc., and related US Student Christian Movements (SCMs), along with the personal papers of many WSCF and SCM leaders, including John R. Mott, Ruth Harris, Margaret Flory, Bruce Rigdon, and Alice Hageman.